18 Historic Buildings in Sydney (Complete Guide)

 Australian Museum

-The Australian Museum is housed in a Greek Revival-style building on the corner of William and College Streets opposite Hyde Park.
-It was opened to the public in 1857.
+The Australian Museum, located in a Greek Revival-style building at the corner of William and College Streets, sits directly opposite Hyde Park.
+It first opened its doors to the public in 1857.

-The museum itself was founded in 1827 and was Australia’s first museum.
-Today, the heritage-listed museum offers free general admission to all permanent exhibitions, with a focus on natural science and culture.
-It is one of various free museums in Sydney, and is open seven days per week.
+Founded in 1827, the Australian Museum holds the distinction of being the country’s first museum.
+Today, this heritage-listed institution offers free general admission to all its permanent exhibitions, with a focus on natural science and culture.
+It is one of Sydney’s many free museums and is open seven days a week.

 2. St Mary’s Cathedral